-Topics will include the development, manufacturing, applications, physical properties and case studies for foamed glass aggregates.
+Topics included the development, manufacturing, applications, physical properties and case studies for foamed glass aggregates.

 AeroAggregates is in Eddystone, PA, on the former site of the Baldwin Locomotive Company.
 The Baldwin Company produced over 70,000 steam locomotives throughout their history which are in use around the world.
 Today, the facility is a vertically integrated producer of ultra-lightweight aggregates produced from 100% curbside collected glass cullet.